jthomasmock/penguin-project/readme.md

 The basic pattern of interacting with this set of code examples will be to go from 01 - 04 in the folders.

-The corresponding slides are available at [https://bit.ly/marvelRMD](https://bit.ly/marvelRMD)
+The corresponding slides are available at in [PDF](Higher, further, faster with Marvelous R Markdown.pdf).

 ```
 # A tibble: 18 × 1